I provide content design, creative services, and production services for businesses, publishers and nonprofits.

 My Intelligent Stranger skill set includes...

-Because soft skills are so very hard for many leaders, it’s good to know there’s an Intelligent Stranger available for lunches, phone calls, venting, spitballing, mediation, crisis response, networking, special projects, brainstorming and blue sky mining.
-Honestly, it’s not always easy to know how and when to charge for the value added through some of these services.
+Because soft skills are very hard for many leaders, it’s good to know there’s an Intelligent Stranger available for lunches, phone calls, venting, spitballing, mediation, crisis response, networking, special projects, brainstorming and blue sky mining.
+Honestly, it’s not always easy to know how to charge for some of these services.
 It usually works out.

 ASK A QUESTION OR LEAVE A NOTE

 I launched The Tiny Company Called Me on January 1, 1999.

 Before 1999, I worked at a film + video house in Colorado Springs where, among other duties, I guided the story development for EdgeTV a quarterly video magazine for people working with teenagers + families.